penoonan/app/README.md

 By default, Sketch uses the [Valitron](http://github.com/vlucas/valitron) validation class.
 You can use Valitron directly in any class, and Sketch also provides a `\Sketch\ValidatorFactory` class so that you can more easily inject validator instances or set up validation as a service.

-Sketch was created by Patrick Noonan at [ArcStone](http://www.arcstone.com), a web development and design agency in Minneapolis.
+Sketch was created at [ArcStone](http://www.arcstone.com), a web development and design agency in Minneapolis.